boonchu/opslab/daily_linux/README.md

 Contractors will be hiring to do the project works for 3 months.
 The- account will be expired automatically after contract ends.

+/var/share/docs can be either local or network fiel systems.
+User likely prefer to keep documents on filer volumes.
 ```